 Who can receive their second dose?

-Third (booster) dose eligibility
+Third dose (booster) eligibility

-- Vaccines are effective at protecting you against severe illness, hospitalization, and death related to COVID-19.
+Vaccines are effective at protecting you against severe illness, hospitalization, and death related to COVID-19.
 However, effectiveness decreases over time and two doses is not enough.
 A booster dose will help protect you from more severe outcomes from COVID-19 and the Omicron variant.
-All Timiskaming residents are strongly encouraged to get their booster dose as soon as eligible.
+All Timiskaming residents are strongly encouraged to get a booster dose as soon as eligible.

-Fourth dose eligibility
+Fourth dose (booster) eligibility

 What is the suggested timing between a previous COVID-19 infection and COVID-19 vaccination?